Decarbonisation

 EVs and alternative fuel

 Our commercial fleet needs to be able to perform very specific functions.
-While our current fleet fully complies with strict Euro 6 emission standards, we work closely with motor manufacturers to identify alternative low or zero emission alternatives.
+While our current fleet fully complies with strict Euro 6 emission standards, we work closely with motor manufacturers to identify low or zero emission alternatives.

 Office emissions and waste